marclandy/enterprise-infra/technical reviews/security/ngfw/palo alto/ssl_forward_proxy_md.md

 ### SSL Forward Proxy by Palo Alto NGFW

 Diagram:
--All 5 stages of the SSL Forward Proxy process
+- All 5 stages of the SSL Forward Proxy process
--The dual encryption sessions (Key 1 and Key 2) -Multiple client types (Mobile, Remote Users, Branch/Retail) -The NGFW acting as an intermediary
+- The dual encryption sessions (Key 1 and Key 2)
+- Multiple client types (Mobile, Remote Users, Branch/Retail)
+- The NGFW acting as an intermediary
--Certificate handling and analysis
+- Certificate handling and analysis

 5 Stages:
 - Client to Server: HTTPS request initiation